rejeep/emacs/README.markdown

 # rejeep emacs
 This is my emacs configuration files.
-If you want to use them, the best thing is probably to for the project on Github (<http://github.com/rejeep/emacs>) and then make your changes to that branch.
+If you want to use them, the best thing is probably to fork the project at Github (<http://github.com/rejeep/emacs>) and then make your changes to that branch.